 What about the technical changes for 2021?

-Also for 2021 were technical changes planned in the rules.
+Technical changes to the rules were also planned for 2021.
 Since the 2020 season will be so different due to the Covid pandemic and it is not yet clear whether it can continue as planned in 2021, the major changes are now only scheduled for 2022.
-They provide the following:
+You plan to do the following:

 - The minimum weight increases to 768 kilograms, which makes the cars even heavier.